fis/AaltoASR/hippu/guide.md

 In addition to the plaintext outputs, write all segmentation levels to *file* in the Praat TextGrid format.

+* **-r, --raw** (`aaltoasr-rec` only)
+Normally, the recognize transcript is postprocessed to a more human-readable format, by removing morph breaks and converting word break tags to spaces.
+Pass this flag to instead get the raw output of the recognizer as-is.

 * **-s *[S]*, --split *[S]*** (`aaltoasr-rec` only)
 Split the input audio to segments of approximately *S* (by default,
 60) seconds.
 The splitting is done using a heuristic that attempts to select a silent period of the input file, but this is not guaranteed to work.

-* **-n *N*, --cores *N*** (`aaltoasr-rec` with `-s` only)
+* **-n *N*, --cores *N***
 Run the recognition process in parallel on up to *N* cores.
-This parallelization only works when there are multiple independent files to process, and therefore only has an effect when used in conjunction with the `-s`/`--split` option.
-To parallelize recognition or alignment of a set of files (with separate transcripts if doing alignment), simply run multiple instances of the script.
-The `xargs -n 1 -P <N>` command may be helpful in automating this.
+This parallelization only works when there are multiple independent files to process, and therefore only has an effect when used with multiple input files or in conjunction with the `-s`/`--split` option.

-* **-r, --raw** (`aaltoasr-rec` only)
-Normally, the recognize transcript is postprocessed to a more human-readable format, by removing morph breaks and converting word break tags to spaces.
-Pass this flag to instead get the raw output of the recognizer as-is.

 * **-v, --verbose**
 Print output also from the recognition/alignment tools.